okwolo/okwolo/README.md

 A single function or an array of functions that are given full control of an action on the state.

-Before an action is done on the state, it is first through each of the middleware functions.
+Before an action is done on the state, it is first passed through all the middleware functions.
 In the case of an array of functions, each middleware function is nested within the previous one to allow async operations.

 A middleware function takes the form: